With an impassive mask, Kaidus bent down and grabbed the man’s neck.

 “Then we are done here.”

 “Whhhhhat about thhhem?”
-A third voice spoke, and the darkness that had been swirling around the figure flew over to where she and her group was hiding.
+A third voice spoke, and the darkness that had been swirling around the figure dashed through the air over to where she and her group was hiding.

 “?!”
-In shock, Prim couldn’t even prepare an incantation.
+In shock, she couldn’t even prepare an incantation.

 “Leave them.”
 The hooded figure swiftly replied without turning to look in their direction.
-The unknown liquid circled them once, then flew back to him.
-Wordlessly, the man began floating off the ground and shot forth into the distance.
+The unknown liquid circled them once, then flew back to the figure.
+Wordlessly, the man began floating off the ground before shooting into the distance.